Table of Contents

 Here are some common things to keep in mind:

-Most cell phone companies offer a 15% discount (or greater) to active duty, Guard, Reserves, retirees.
-This sometimes includes veterans as well.
+Most cell phone companies offer a discount of around 15% (or greater) to active duty, Guard, Reserves, retirees.
+This usually includes veterans as well.
 These discounts are usually only for the servicemember, though many cell phone carriers will offer the discounts for multiple lines – as long as the service member’s name is the primary name on the account.

 ID or proof of service is required.
 Many companies will approve discounts via email with a .mil or .gov email address.
 Otherwise, you may need a military ID card, Veterans ID Card, VA issued ID Health Card, drivers license with a veterans designation, or a DD Form 214.

 Service Agreement or Contract May be Required.
 Some cell phone carriers may require a 2-year contract when you sign up for their service.
 Be sure to read the full terms before you sign a contract.
 Also note that some carriers, such as T-Mobile, may be willing to pay early termination fees from another carrier if you switch to them.

 Ask for a manager if the customer service rep doesn’t give you a discount.
 Some customer service reps may not be aware of the discounts, or may not have the authorization to grant them.
 Politely ask to speak with a manager.
 Whatever you do, don’t make a scene.
 Being polite will get you much further, faster.

 It may take one or two payment cycles to see your discount.
 This is common across all carriers.